Comparison inequalities and fastest-mixing Markov chains: Fastest mixing on a path. Fastest mixing on a path

-Throughout this subsection all chains are assumed to start at state~$0$, even when we do not explicitly declare so.
-The main result of this section is the following theorem, which extends~\eqref{even} to \emph{all} times $t = 0, 1, 2, \dots$ and therefore demonstrates (by \refE{E:Sc}) that the uniform chain is fastest to mix in a variety of senses.

-\begin{theorem} Let~$X$ be a birth-and-death chain with state space $\Xc = \{0, 1, \dots, n\}$ and symmetric kernel, and let~$U$ be the uniform chain.
-Suppose that both chains start at~$0$, and let $\pi_t$ (respectively, $\sigma_t$) denote the probability mass function of $X_t$ (respectively, $U_t$).
+Throughout this subsection all chains are assumed to start at state $0$, even when we do not explicitly declare so.
+The main result of this section is the following theorem, which extends (\ref{even}) to \textit{all} times $t = 0, 1, 2, \ldots$ and therefore demonstrates (by Example~\ref{ESc}) that the uniform chain is fastest to mix in a variety of senses. \begin{theorem} Let $X$ be a birth-and-death chain with state space $\Xc= \{0, 1,\ldots, n\}$ and symmetric kernel, and let $U$ be the uniform chain.
+Suppose that both chains start at $0$, and let $\pi_t$ (resp., $\sigma_t$) denote the probability mass function of $X_t$ (resp., $U_t$).
 Then

 \end{theorem}